testla-project/testla-screenplay-playwright-js/docs/guides/basic_test_setup/actor_fixture.md

 ### In Detail

-The code above defines a function `createUser` that creates an actor with both web browsing and API capabilities.
+The code above defines a function `createUser` that creates an actor with both Web browsing and API capabilities.
 It uses Playwright's Browser and APIRequestContext to create a new page for web browsing and adds the necessary `abilities` for interacting with the Web and API.

 The test object is a test fixture that extends Playwright's base test object.
 It defines three actors (Andy, Ute, and Armin) and provides fixtures for creating them with the `createUser` function.
 Each actor is associated with specific environment variables for the username and password.